R-Ramana/mBot-A-Maze-ing-Race/README.md

 # mBot-A-Maze-ing-Race
 A robot that was calibrated to traverse a maze by responding to colour and frequency cues.
-Created using mBot (Arduino platform).
+Created using mBot (Arduino IDE).
-You can read the file A-Maze-ing_Race_Report.pdf to learn more about our project and challenges faced.
-Images and diagrams are attached on the pdf for better visualization.
+You can read the file A-Maze-ing_Race_Report.pdf to get comprehensive details and information about our project and challenges faced.
+Images and diagrams are attached in the pdf for better visualization.

 # Feature List
   - Colour Detection